 Finally, the vitelline membrane is removed from the fixed embryo for increased clarity of embryonic structures.
 (P4, Editor, bring in the brackets and the circular image in slide 12.
 Also bring in the text and arrows in slide 13: ‘zone of junction’ and ‘vitelline membrane’)

-Ultimately, in situ hybridization and EdU treatment show gene expression and proliferating cells, respectively, in early embryonic stages of zebra finch in response to methylmercury treatment(P5, Editor, show the two panels in slide 14 here.)
+Ultimately, in situ hybridization and EdU treatment show gene expression and proliferating cells, respectively, in early embryonic stages of zebra finch in response to methylmercury treatment.
+(P5, Editor, show the two panels in slide 14 here.)

 Paste a copy of your graphic overview here.
 The original file should be Adobe Illustrator (preferred) or Powerpoint (see instructions) and should be uploaded through your online submission on the JoVE website.
 Please keep all layers in the file (i.e., do not flatten the file).